truj/musescore-svg2web/README.md

 - `git clone git@github.com:truj/musescore-svg2web.git`
 - Open `clean_m2.pl` and/or `clean_m3.pl` with a text editor and adjust the line beginning with `my $TARGET_DIR = ...` to your needs.
 This is the directory where you want the cleaned SVGs to be copied into.
 - Create your score with Musescore.
+Adjust the size:
-Adjust the size with right-click > page settings.
+  - Musescore 2: right-click > page settings.
+Then change the width.
+  - Musescore 3: Format > page settings.
 Then change the width.
 - Export your svg file from Musescore and save it in the same directory like clean_m2.pl or clean_m3.pl
 - If you use Musescore 2 to export the SVG, you need `clean_m2.pl` for the cleanup.
 If you use Musescore 3, you need `clean_m3.pl`.
 - Call the script and provide the SVG's filename as the only parameter.